We know you are as passionate

 In order for us to continue to see appointments, we have implemented strict biosecurity measures to protect our clients and staff while continuing to provide specialist care to your pets.

-On arrival at the hospital gate, please press the buzzer to alert our staff to your arrival
+On arrival at the hospital gate, please press the buzzer to alert our reception team to your arrival.
+If the gate was already open, please inform reception when you have arrived

 Your primary care vet will usually have sent documentation and images to us electronically when requesting a referral appointment.